Call Us Today: +1-716-688-4675

 The combined reduction of echo and noise allows more efficient algorithms to be used in hands free communications devices.
-The two main acoustic signal processing challenges with hands-free devices are feedback of the loudspeaker signal reflected through the room to the microphone and the low signal-to-noise ratio of the near-end speaker.
+The two main acoustic signal processing challenges with hands-free devices are feedback of the loudspeaker signal reflected through the room to the microphone and the low signal-to-noise ratio (SNR) of the near-end speaker.
 The first requires an echo control system to be in place to ensure the echoes are not of a disturbance to the far-end user.
 The second is due to the increased distance between speaker and microphone.
 A combined approach to address these challenges yields equivalent system performance compared to applying separate algorithms for each problem.

-In the combined echo and noise reduction system, the signal model is y(n) = s(n) + b(n) + d(n), where y(n) is the microphone signal after the echo canceller, s(n) is the desired near-end speech, b(n) is the additive noise signal, and d(n) is the residual echo signal at time instance n.
+In the combined echo and noise reduction approach, the signal model is y(n) = s(n) + b(n) + d(n), where y(n) is the microphone signal after the echo canceller, s(n) is the desired near-end speech, b(n) is the additive noise signal, and d(n) is the residual echo signal at time instance n.
 The goal is to design an adaptive filter such that Ŝ(ω,n) = Hc(ω,n) Y(ω,n)).
 In Post Filtering for Residual Echo Control, it was shown that the attenuation factor for residual echo was

-Hres(ω,n) = 1 - Ŝd(ω,n)
+Hres(ω,n) = 1 –Ŝd(ω,n)

 Sy(ω,n)